pattern

 (usually plural) anything that limits something

-Ex: Despite its potential , the technology has limitations that need to be addressed for widespread adoption .
+Ex: Despite its potential , the technology has certain limitations that need to be addressed for widespread adoption .

 daily words